Approach Considerations

 Echocardiography

-The anatomic diagnosis of SVAS can reliably be made from 2D echocardiography that uses multiple views, including parasternal, apical long-axis, and suprasternal (seen in the image below).
+The anatomic diagnosis of supravalvar aortic stenosis (SVAS) can reliably be made from two-dimensional echocardiography that uses multiple views, including parasternal, apical long-axis, and suprasternal (seen in the image below).

-Turbulent color flow mapping indicates the site of hemodynamically significant obstruction and can reveal coronary ostial stenosis, the incidence of which is high in SVAS.[13]
+Turbulent color flow mapping indicates the site of hemodynamically significant obstruction in relation to the origin of the coronary ostia.
+The incidence of coronary artery involvement is high in SVAS.
+[16]

 Doppler peak gradient overestimates and, therefore, does not predict catheter-measured gradient well in patients with SVAS and may not be reliable in assessing its severity and guiding the need for intervention.[14]